openHPI/TeachingTeamGuidelines/docs/16_checklist.md

 Each week is planned with 4-8 learning units

 <p>&#x2705;
-Each unit (video) is planned with 5-10 minutes
+Each unit is planned with 5-10 minutes of video

 <p>&#x2705;
-In sum each week will not exceed 90-110 minutes of video
+In total, each week should not exceed 90-110 minutes of video

 ## Storyline and Target Audience

 <p>&#x2705;
-The course has a consistent storyline
+The course should have a consistent storyline

 <p>&#x2705;
-The course description (short and long version) is understandable and motivates learners to take part in the course.
-It contains all relevant information on the topics covered in the course.
+The course description (short and long version) should be understandable and motivate learners to take part in the course

 <p>&#x2705;
+The longer version of the course description should contain all relevant information on the topics covered in the course

+<p>&#x2705;
+The content should be appropriate for the defined target audience

+<p>&#x2705;
-The content is appropriate for the defined target audience (please make clear in the description if prior knowledge is necessary to successfully participate in the course)
+If prior knowledge is necessary to successfully participate in the course, please mention it clearly in the course description

 ## Template

 <p>&#x2705;
-The correct PPT Template is used for authoring (https://drive.google.com/file/d/1Z8OZ-81s0SPtgYtNeC4HkHgvNYoGPnIa/view?usp=sharing)
+The correct PPT Template should be used for authoring.
+Refer to https://drive.google.com/file/d/1Z8OZ-81s0SPtgYtNeC4HkHgvNYoGPnIa/view?usp=sharing

 ## Title Slide

 <p>&#x2705;
-A course title picture has been selected by the teaching team and the openHPI project manager
+A course title picture should be selected by the teaching team and the openHPI project manager

 <p>&#x2705;
-This title picture is used in all PPT slides for the course
+The chosen title picture must be used in all PPT slides for the course

 <p>&#x2705;
-You follow the title structure for each unit Week xx, Unit yy: <Title of Unit>
+You must follow the mentioned format of title structure for each unit:

+    Week xx, Unit yy: <Title of Unit>

 <p>&#x2705;
-The Week Title does not exceed 38 chars (including spaces)
+The Week Title should not exceed 38 characters (including spaces)

 <p>&#x2705;
-The Unit Title does not exceed 65 chars (including spaces)
+The Unit Title should not exceed 65 characters (including spaces)

-## Slide Development: General
+## Slide Development:

+### General

 <p>&#x2705;
-A Graphic Check and Copy Edit is planned by the teaching team
+A Graphic Check and Copy Edit must be planned by the teaching team

 <p>&#x2705;
-You stay close to the template
+You should maintain a uniform style throughout the slides and follow the template

 <p>&#x2705;
-You always have a graphic or an image on each slide
+You should always have a graphic or an image on each slide

 <p>&#x2705;
-You avoid any text heavy slides
+You should avoid having slides with lots of text

-## Slide Development: Image
+### Image

 <p>&#x2705;
-Always quote the source where the image/graphic comes from
+Always cite the source wherever your images/graphics came from

 <p>&#x2705;
-Graphics (Images and screenshots) are large enough for readability in the videos
+Graphics (Images and Screenshots) should be large enough to be understood in the videos

 <p>&#x2705;
-You avoid (complex) animations
+You should avoid (complex) animations

-## Slide Development: Speaker Notes
+### Speaker Notes

 <p>&#x2705;
-You plan an intro for each week
+You should plan an introduction for each week

 <p>&#x2705;
-You plan a transition to the next week/unit at the end of each unit
+You should plan a transition to the next week/unit at the end of each unit

 ## Teaching Team